SAP-samples/abap-cheat-sheets/README.md

 <br>

 ## 📟 Support
 This is not intended to be a contribution repository, so please do not create pull requests.
-If you like to address issues or suggestions, please create an issue.
+If you like to address issues or suggestions regarding additional syntax to be covered, please create an issue.
 However, this project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 <br>